Have you ever felt that weight loss is a never-ending struggle?

 At iDiet, we saw too many people give up on themselves because weight loss felt like a battle.
 We wanted to change that.

-That’s why we’ve added a complete, customized Positive Psychology curriculum to iDiet Intensive 2.0.
-This additional 10-session live, interactive program includes both instruction and coaching, focusing on skills for joyful success at weight management.
-For the first time ever, iDiet Intensive participants will learn to build not only a healthier body but also a healthier mind.
+That’s why we created a complete, customized Positive Psychology class to enhance iDiet’s offerings and provide the missing link.
+This new 10-session live, interactive program includes both instruction and coaching, focusing on skills for joyful success at weight management.
+Now, iDiet participants can learn to build not only a healthier body but also a healthier mind.

 Our goal is to guide you in integrating these life-changing principles into your daily routines.
 This isn’t just about weight loss; it’s about learning to flourish.

 If you’re looking for a kinder, science-backed way to approach weight management, Positive Psychology might be the missing piece of your puzzle.
-Join us for iDiet Intensive 2.0 this January and experience the power of a transformative mindset.
+Join us for iDiet Positive Psychology for Weight Management and experience the power of a transformative mindset.

 Curious to learn more?
 See our programs here.
 More about OnDemand.
 Read Results and Testimonials.
 More about the science here.